Chew (comics): Other releases

 Tony Chu additionally appears in I Hate Fairyland – I Hate Image, a special I Hate Fairyland issue which crosses over I Hate Fairyland with many other Image Comics properties.
 This issue has been published as a Free Comic Book Day release, as a "Special Edition," and as a component of the I Hate Fairyland: Book Two hardcover release.

+The charity anthology Comics for Ukraine: Sunflower Seeds includes an original Chew short story.